Laendrun/artistfinder/BACKEND.md

 ## To-Do

+- [ ] Verify ALL routes, change isOwner by isUser when necessary...
+  - [ ] Modify isOwner to also check if user isOwner of a place
+  - [ ] Modify the DB to be able to store the place id a user is owner of
+- [ ] /!\ change JWT secret
+- [ ] Update password complexity in the validation schema
+- [ ] Try to send clearer validation error message
 - [x] Make sure all db connections are closed when not used anymore
 - [x] Take care of sql requests returning 0 rows
   - [x] in the utils, create a DBNotFound function that returns a 404 error